Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Graph description of the quantum circuit

-While these gates, required to establish full effective connectivity, could be realized using the logical gates contained in $\mathcal{M}$, they are removed from circuits upon compilation and reintroduced in a following compilation stage, which is discussed in \autoref{subsec-eliminiation-swap-gates}.
-Instead of laser-driven \gate{SWAP} gates, physical ion swapping is used to reconfigure the qubit registers.
-This process is advantageous as it does not require manipulate of the internal qubits states and therefore can be executed at unit fidelity \cite{KaufmannSWAP,KaufmannSWAPtheory,vanMourikSWAP}.
+These gates are required to establish full connectivity and can be realized using the logical gates contained in $\mathcal{M}$.
+Since our platform can store a maximum of two ions at a trap segment \cite{FaultTolerantReadoutMainz}, we remove the \gate{SWAP} gates from the circuits at compile time and reintroduce them at a later compilation stage, which we discuss in \autoref{subsec-eliminiation-swap-gates}.
+This is advantageous because instead of laser-driven \gate{SWAP} gates it allows us to use physical ion swapping to reconfigure the qubit registers, which does not require the manipulation of the internal qubit states and can therefore be executed at unit fidelity \cite{KaufmannSWAP,KaufmannSWAPtheory,vanMourikSWAP}.

-On our platform, all gate operations from \eqref{eq-native-gates} are realized via laser pulses, and the rotation angle parameters $\theta$ correspond to pulse areas, \ie integrals of intensity over time.
-In order to perform gate operations at high fidelities, these pulse areas must be carefully calibrated.
-We therefore restrict the set of available gates to rotation angles equal to the pre-calibrated pulse areas $\theta=\pi$ and $\theta=\tfrac{\pi}{2}$ for \gate{R} gates and $\tfrac{\pi}{2}$ for \gate{ZZ} gates.
-Note that there is no restriction on the rotation angle $\theta$ for the \gate{Rz} gates.
-Concatenated application of \gate{R} gates allows for all pulse area multiples of $\tfrac{\pi}{2}$.
-The phases $\phi$ of the gates can be chosen arbitrarily at a resolution only limited by hardware capabilities.
+On our platform, laser pulses realize all gate operations in \eqref{eq-native-gates}, and the rotation angle parameters $\theta$ correspond to pulse areas, \ie integrals of intensity over time.
+To perform gate operations at high fidelities, these pulse areas must be carefully calibrated.
+We therefore restrict the set of available gates to rotation angles equal to the precalibrated pulse areas $\theta=\pi$ and $\theta=\tfrac{\pi}{2}$ for \gate{R} gates and $\tfrac{\pi}{2}$ for \gate{ZZ} gates.
+Note that there is no restriction on the rotation angle $\phi$ for the \gate{Rz} gates.
+The concatenated use of \gate{R} gates allows for all pulse area multiples of $\tfrac{\pi}{2}$.
+The phases $\phi$ of the gates can be chosen arbitrarily with a resolution limited only by the hardware capabilities.
 These considerations lead to a restriction of the gate set to:

-In the following sections, the individual transformations leading to a circuit entirely comprised of elements of $\mathcal{N}$ will be described.
+The following sections describe the individual transformations which lead to a circuit consisting entirely of elements from $\mathcal{N}$.